woozet-cookbooks/architecture-center.ko-kr/docs/resiliency/failure-mode-analysis.md

 ## Service Bus Messaging
 ### Reading a message from a Service Bus queue fails.
-**Detection**.
+**검색**.
 Catch exceptions from the client SDK.
 The base class for Service Bus exceptions is [MessagingException][sb-messagingexception-class].
 If the error is transient, the `IsTransient` property is true.

 For more information, see [Service Bus messaging exceptions][sb-messaging-exceptions].